Great Barrier Reef Snorkelling

 Australia’s Great Barrier Reef is the biggest living thing on earth – it is ENORMOUS!
 A teeming mass of coral that is visible from space.
 Looking beneath the surface of the turquoise water gives you a glimpse into this thriving underwater world of bright colours and strange creatures.

 The reef is not one single reef.
 There are around 2,900 different individual reef formations that make the Great Barrier Reef.
-Reef Experience travels to several different reef locations, including:

-What to Expect on your Cairns Great Barrier Reef Snorkelling tour
+What to Expect on your Cairns Great Barrier Reef

 Choosing the right tour

-We have taken the guess work out for you and researched the best tours on offer and present them so that you can find which one suits you best.
+We have taken the guesswork out for you and researched the best tours on offer, and present them so that you can find which one suits you best.

-Do not worry if you have never swum in the open ocean before because we have many options to make getting in the water more accessible, such as flotation vests, these are fantastic and make floating around on the surface of the water completely effortless.
+Do not worry if you have never swum in the open ocean before because we have many options to make getting in the water more accessible, such as flotation vests.
+These are fantastic and make floating around on the surface of the water completely effortless.

-We also have experienced crew members that will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or who are particularly nervous about getting into the water.
+We also have experienced crew members who will take you on a guided tour with you holding onto a floatation ring, a fantastic option that we include free of charge for those who are not confident swimmers or are particularly nervous about getting into the water.
 We are here for you!

 Frequently Asked Questions